Yashgabani845/Streamhub/README.md

 # Stream Hub Project

-Welcome to the Netflix Clone project!
+Welcome to the StreamHub project!
 This project aims to replicate the basic functionality and design of Netflix using the MERN stack (MongoDB, Express.js, React.js, Node.js), Stripe for payment processing, and Firebase Cloud for Storing Data.

 ## Project Structure